DIABETES

 Additional clinical data were presented in June 2023 at the annual meeting of the American Diabetes Association (ADA) from the first two cohorts of patients with T2D enrolled in the Phase 2 portion of COVALENT-111 (Rodriguez et al. ADA 2023):

-• This new data highlighted specific patients treated with BMF-219 for 4 weeks who maintained or experienced a further decrease in HbA1c levels 8 weeks after treatment was completed, highlighting up to a 2.4% reduction from baseline.
+- This new data highlighted specific patients treated with icovamenib for 4 weeks who maintained or experienced a further decrease in HbA1c levels 8 weeks after treatment was completed, highlighting up to a 2.4% reduction from baseline.

-• At Week 26 – 22 weeks following the last dose of BMF-219 – participants in the 100 mg QD (dosed without food) cohort saw a placebo-adjusted mean reduction in HbA1c of 0.8% (compared to a 0.7% placebo-adjusted mean reduction in HbA1c at Week 4, immediately after the completion of BMF-219 dosing).
+- At Week 26 – 22 weeks following the last dose of icovamenib – participants in the 100 mg QD (dosed without food) cohort saw a placebo-adjusted mean reduction in HbA1c of 0.8% (compared to a 0.7% placebo-adjusted mean reduction in HbA1c at Week 4, immediately after the completion of icovamenib dosing).

-• Patients in COVALENT-111 displayed improving glycemic control while off therapy, supporting enhanced pancreatic islet function following BMF-219 treatment.
+- Patients in COVALENT-111 displayed improving glycemic control while off therapy, supporting enhanced pancreatic islet function following icovamenib treatment.

-• Increases in HOMA-B and C-peptide generally correlated with glycemic control, consistent with BMF-219’s core mechanism of action: increased beta-cell proliferation and improved beta-cell function.
+- Increases in HOMA-B and C-peptide generally correlated with glycemic control, consistent with icovamenib’s core mechanism of action: increased beta-cell proliferation and improved beta-cell function.

-• 100mg and 200mg BMF-219 dose levels have been selected for the first 3 Arms of the Expansion Phase of COVALENT-111, which will dose patients for up to 12 weeks (compared to 4 weeks in the Escalation Phase) and with extended off-treatment follow-up to Week 52.
+- Daily 100mg and 200mg icovamenib dose levels have been selected for the first 3 Arms of the Expansion Phase of COVALENT-111, which will dose patients for up to 12 weeks (compared to 4 weeks in the Escalation Phase) and with extended off-treatment follow-up to Week 52.

 About Type 1 Diabetes

-Type 1 Diabetes is a growing disease burden in the US and globally and is associated with significant morbidity.
+Type 1 diabetes is a growing disease burden in the US and globally and is associated with significant morbidity.
 Type 1 diabetes is a chronic autoimmune disease characterized by T-cell mediated destruction of insulin-producing pancreatic beta cells.
 The loss of beta-cell function requires exogenous insulin for metabolic control and survival.
 Insulin is the only approved therapy for T1D patients, with the risk of hypoglycemia, increased morbidity and mortality.
-Since the Discovery of Insulin in 1920’s, there Have Been Advances in Insulin Formulations, but no therapies that directly affect beta cells and their function.
+Since the discovery of insulin in the 1920s, there have been advances in insulin formulations, but no therapies that directly affect beta cells and their function.

 COVALENT-112 (Type 1 Diabetes)